-A classic Eastern European soup, this vegetarian borscht is a quick and filling meal for a cold winter's night.
+A satisfying Eastern European soup with beets, potatoes, carrots, and cabbage.
+This vegetarian borscht is quick and filling for a cold winter's night.

-With much of Russia experiencing harsh winters, hearty vegetables such as cabbage, potatoes, and beets are common staples.
-And soups make good use for these crops, not to mention a means of warming up from the cold.
-Perhaps you’ve heard of borscht — a beet-based soup with many variations, not to mention spellings — and maybe, like me, you have never actually tried it.
+Winter in Eastern Europe is cold, and hearty storage vegetables such as cabbage, potatoes, and beets are common staples this time of year.
+Soups make good use of these crops, not to mention a means of warming up from the cold.
+Perhaps you’ve heard of borscht — a beet-based soup with many variations, not to mention spellings — and maybe, like me, you never actually tried it.

-Borscht isn’t just a Russian soup; it’s also popular with Ukrainians, Poles, and Lithuanians.
+Borscht is often thought to be a Russian soup, but it’s also popular with Ukrainians, Poles, and Lithuanians.
 In some cultures, borscht is served after funerals, while in others, it’s enjoyed as part of a Christmas Eve dinner.

 I’m happy I finally gave borscht a chance, as this soup is just my thing.
 Borscht is not just a beet soup, it’s a sour soup, and I love everything sour.
 The beets offer a natural sweetness that is balanced by the broth's sourness, due to red wine vinegar and lemon juice.
 Then you top the soup with sour cream, which adds a little more tanginess to the mix.